contra/JSONStream/README.md

 - Pulls in PRs that fix bugs and makes them all work
 - Adds support for async flush functions
 - Promises to be responsive to future PRs + stay up to date
+- Update to use latest node and streaming patterns

 All thanks and credit goes to the original maintainers!